CONSTRUCTION CATALOGUE

 Electric, Heating/Air, and Plumbing

-Whenever you are deciding what type of unit to add, it is important to understand what are the major cost considerations.
-For a horizontal split rennovation these include:
+Whenever you are deciding what type of unit to add, it is important to understand what the major cost considerations will be.
+For a horizontal split renovation these include:

 - unit access